Birds of Prey Name Generator - Names for Raptors and Falconry Companions

 Falconry and Its Naming Traditions

-Falconry — the art of training raptors to hunt — was practiced across Eurasia and North Africa for at least 4,000 years, and it shaped how birds of prey were named and understood in those cultures.
-In medieval Europe, falconry was so deeply aristocratic that specific raptor species were legally restricted to specific social ranks: only a king could fly a gyrfalcon; a peregrine was for an earl; a merlin was for a lady; a kestrel was for a knave.
-This hierarchy made the raptor a mark of status, and the names given to hawks reflected that seriousness.
-Falconry hawks in the medieval tradition were often named in the same way one might name a horse: for personal qualities, for appearance, for origin, or for the person who gave them.
-A falcon named Bel-Ami (French, "good friend"), Isabeau, or Troilus sits in its own literary tradition.
-In Arabic falconry — which predates European practice and was more technically sophisticated — specific hawk names appear in treatises going back to the 8th century, often indicating origin (the Arabic term for peregrine, *shaheen*, also means "king").
-In Japanese falconry (*takagari* or *yōjū*), which developed independently and was practiced by samurai, hawks were named in the Japanese poetic tradition — compound names drawing from nature, seasons, and classical texts.
-A hawk named Fūsui (wind and water) or Hayate (swift breeze) reflects this tradition.
+Falconry shaped how birds of prey were named across Eurasia and North Africa for at least four thousand years.
+In medieval Europe the practice was so thoroughly aristocratic that specific species were legally restricted to specific social ranks: only a king could fly a gyrfalcon; a peregrine belonged to an earl; a merlin to a lady; a kestrel to a knave.
+The raptor was a mark of status, and the names given to hawks reflected that seriousness.
+Medieval falconry hawks were often named the way one might name a horse - for personal qualities, appearance, origin, or the person who gave them.
+A falcon named Bel-Ami (French: "good friend"), Isabeau, or Troilus sits in its own literary tradition.
+Arabic falconry, which predates European practice and was more technically sophisticated, records specific hawk names in treatises going back to the 8th century, often indicating origin.
+The Arabic term for peregrine, *shaheen*, also means "king."
+Japanese falconry (*takagari*, or *yōjū*), developed independently and practiced by samurai, named hawks in the Japanese poetic tradition: compound names drawn from nature, seasons, and classical texts.
+A hawk named Fūsui (wind and water) or Hayate (swift breeze) carries that weight.

 Eagles in Mythology

-The eagle is the divine bird of sovereignty in more traditions than any other species.
-The Roman legions carried eagle standards (*aquila*); the eagle of Zeus/Jupiter carried thunderbolts and abducted Ganymede to serve as cupbearer to the gods.
-The American bald eagle, the Mexican golden eagle (on the flag, eating a serpent), the Polish white-tailed eagle, the German imperial eagle — the bird is everywhere sovereignty needs a symbol.
+The eagle is the divine bird of sovereignty across more traditions than any other species.
+Roman legions carried eagle standards (*aquila*); the eagle of Zeus/Jupiter bore thunderbolts and abducted Ganymede to serve as cupbearer to the gods.
+The American bald eagle, the Mexican golden eagle (on the flag, eating a serpent), the Polish white-tailed eagle, the German imperial eagle - the bird appears wherever sovereignty needs a symbol.
 In Norse mythology, an eagle of unnamed but enormous size sits in the top branches of Yggdrasil, the World Tree, in permanent enmity with the serpent Níðhöggr who gnaws at the roots.
 Hræsvelgr ("corpse-swallower") is a giant eagle whose wing-beats cause the wind.
-Tolkien's Great Eagles — Gwaihir, Landroval, Meneldor — are divine messengers of Manwë, characterized throughout the legendarium as beings who rescue at critical moments.
-Amerindian eagle traditions vary by nation, but across many Plains and Southwest nations, eagle feathers are sacred, reserved for specific ceremonial uses, and the eagle is associated with the Creator and with warriors who have earned spiritual and martial distinction.
+Tolkien's Great Eagles - Gwaihir, Landroval, Meneldor - are divine messengers of Manwë, beings who arrive at critical moments throughout the legendarium, always to rescue.
+Eagle traditions vary by nation across Amerindian cultures, but in many Plains and Southwest nations, eagle feathers are sacred, reserved for specific ceremonial uses, and the eagle is tied to the Creator and to warriors who have earned both spiritual and martial distinction.

 Using the Generator

 Raptor names in historical or fantasy falconry contexts should reflect the social register of the owner and the tradition they practice.
 An English medieval lord's peregrine falcon has different naming conventions than a Mongolian warrior's golden eagle, which differs again from a Japanese samurai's hawk.
-For eagle companions in fantasy contexts — particularly those with divine or semi-divine status — names should carry the weight of the eagle's associations with sovereignty and divine sight.
-An eagle companion who can see far, who moves between human and divine worlds, needs a name in that register: Aethon, Aquila, Hræsvelgr (if terrifying), Landroval (Tolkien's, but the pattern — a compound name that feels both bird-like and ancient — works).
-For working falconry birds in historical fiction, names can be taken from period sources.
+For eagle companions in fantasy contexts - particularly those with divine or semi-divine status - names should carry the weight of the eagle's associations with sovereignty and divine sight.
+An eagle who moves between human and divine worlds needs a name in that register: Aethon, Aquila, Hræsvelgr (if terrifying), Landroval (Tolkien's, but the pattern - a compound that feels both bird-like and ancient - works as a model).
+For working falconry birds in historical fiction, names can come from period sources.
 Medieval falconry treatises list actual hawk names.
 The 14th-century English text *The Boke of Saint Albans* gives both the hierarchy of birds by social rank and enough context to support historically plausible naming.